-The price-to-rent ratio measures the value of a home compared to the income that it could earn in the same way that the price-to-earnings ratio measures value for stocks — it indicates the potential earnings for a given investment.
-It can also be useful in comparing different properties.
+The price-to-rent ratio measures the value of a home compared to the income it could earn in the same way that the price-to-earnings ratio measures value for stocks — it indicates the potential earnings for a given investment; useful for comparing different properties.

-Market prices can fluctuate depending on the local economy, but when prices deviate significantly from the income that it can earn, then over time, prices will move in such a way that the price-to-rent ratio will tend to revert to the average.
-Therefore, if the price-to-rent ratio is higher than the historical average for the locality, there is a higher probability that the price will decline or not rise as much as for a property where the price-to-rent ratio was near the historical average at the time of the purchase.
-Likewise, if the price-to-rent ratio is low, then there is a greater probability that its purchase would be a good investment.
+Market prices fluctuate depending on the local economy, but when property prices deviate significantly from the income they can earn, then prices tend to move to revert the price-to-rent ratio to the average.
+If the price-to-rent ratio exceeds the historical average for the locality, that price tends to decline or not rise as much as for a property with a price-to-rent ratio near the historical average when purchased.
+Likewise, a low price-to-rent ratio indicates a better investment.